 Since 1999, The Friends have operated the skating rentals in collaboration with the Ferris Wheels Bike Shop, who hire local youth to staff the rental trailer.
 With the rental fees not generating enough to sustain the ice skating rental operation, The Friends continued fundraising.
 With DCR approval, The Friends have put up signs around the rink from donations received from local businesses, non-profit organizations, political leaders and individuals.

-Since 2004, The Friends have organized a Saturday morning Learn to Skate program that is officially recognized by US Figure Skating Association.
-We only ask for DCR approved $60 donations from those able to pay to cover the salaries of our professional skating teachers.
-We offer scholarships to anyone unable to make a donation.
-We have received a $2,000 grant from the US Figure Skating Association for the 2015-2016 skating season for scholarships for our Learn to Skate program.
+Since 2004, The Friends have organized a Saturday morning Learn to Skate program that is officially recognized by the United States Figure Skating Association (USFSA).
+We make every effort to charge an affordable fee for lessons because we believe that everyone should be able to ice skate.
+We offer generous scholarships so that no one is left out of this enriching opportunity.
+We received a $2,000 grant from USFSA for the 2015-2016 skating season for scholarships for our Learn to Skate program, and through continued efforts we offer scholarships every year.